skenderidis/bigip-automation/README.md

 In the following section, we will provide a detailed explanation of the code that forms the foundation of this automation framework.
 This will help you understand how the various components work together to automate the configuration of F5 application services using Terraform and AS3 templates.

 ### *AS3_HTTP* Module
-The HTTP module is designed to create an HTTP application configuration on an F5 device using AS3 Per-App templates.
+The HTTP module is designed to create an HTTP VirtualServer configuration on a BIGIP device using AS3 Per-App templates.
+The files for this module can be found under the directory ***`code->modules->as3_http`***.

 Here is an overview of the files and their roles:

-- as3.tpl
-- main.tf
-- variables.tf

-These files can be found on the repository under the directory ***`code->modules->as3_http`***

-#### main.tf
+**main.tf**

-The main.tf file contains the Terraform configuration that defines the HTTP application.
+The **main.tf** file contains the Terraform configuration that creates the HTTP VirtualServer.
 Below is a detailed breakdown of its contents:
+- The first block defines the version of the F5 BIG-IP provider that will be used.
+- The second block uses the **f5bigip_as3** resource to deploy the AS3 Application.
+The `as3_json` parameter is populated by a template file (as3.tpl), which is passed variables like tenant, application name, service port, pool members and other variables.
+- The third block outputs the response from the F5 device after deploying the configuration.

 ```tf
 terraform {